Wondered about the origin of this day in English history? Just what is this St Georges Day all about and what’s the story behind it?

-Have you ever wondered what the origin of this day in English history is all about?
-Just what is this St Georges Day?
-You have probably arrived here because you are English or that you have English ancestry and you want to know more about your roots.
+Hi, you have probably arrived to this site because you are English or that you have English ancestry and you want to know more about your roots.
 In this post I will explain what is St Georges Day and the story behind it.

 Before I begin with this origin story I first want to clarify something.
 It is in fact “St George’s Day” and not “St Georges Day” as there was only one George.
 With that in mind I will refer to it as St George’s Day for the rest of the post.